pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 Fulfiliing these requirements using robust, repeatable capabilities is essential to Contoso Solar's continued growth and success.
 Failure in any one of these areas can jeaopardize the firm's ability to maintain their current level of compliance

-### Proide Unified Identity Provisioning, Management, and Login
+### Provide Unified Identity Provisioning, Management, and Login
 As per use cases above, there are three valid authentication scenarios:

 **B2B** - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
 Or they can create a persistent account with Contoso Solar, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
 This method gives them access to pre- and post- sales technical support as well as event and blog content.